aptech/docs/docs/CR-spLU.rst

     :param a: non-singular sparse matrix.
     :type a: N x N

-    :returns: l (*TODO*), NxN ''scrambled'' lower-triangular sparse matrix.
+    :returns: l (*NxN ''scrambled'' lower-triangular sparse matrix*) .
 This is a lower triangular matrix that has been reordered based upon the row pivoting.

-    :returns: u (*TODO*), NxN ''scrambled'' upper-triangular sparse matrix.
+    :returns: u (*NxN ''scrambled'' upper-triangular sparse matrix*) .
 This is an upper triangular matrix that has been reordered based upon column pivoting to preserve sparsity.

 Examples